Weston-super-Mare: Religious sites

 Most of the town's churches and chapels are neo-Gothic 19th century structures.
 The Medieval village church of St John the Baptist was completely demolished in 1824 to make way for a new and larger place of worship.
 The Catholic St Joseph's Church was built in 1858 by Charles F. Hansom and extended in 1893 by Alexander Scoles.

 All Saints Church was built between 1898 and 1902 to a design by George Frederick Bodley and completed by his pupil F. C. Eden in the 14th century style so favoured by Bodley.
 It is a Grade II* listed building.
 Holy Trinity Church, designed by H Lloyd and opened in 1861, is also Grade II*.

 There is a Greek Orthodox Church of St Andrew the Apostle in Grove Road, Milton.
 Victoria Methodist Church was built in 1935–36 to replace an earlier church of 1899–1900, which was destroyed by fire in 1934.

 Sport

 Football team Weston-super-Mare A.F.C. play in the National League South at the purpose-built Woodspring Stadium, which opened in August 2004.
-Weston-super-Mare A.F.C. are the current holders of the 2022-2023 Southern League Premier South.

 There are two rugby clubs in the town; Weston-super-Mare RFC, formed in 1875, and Hornets RFC, formed in 1962.
-Weston play in South West Premier league, whilst Hornets play in the Tribute South West 1 West league.
-These are national level 5 and level 6 respectively in the English rugby union system.

 Somerset County Cricket Club played first class and one-day matches for one week a season on a pitch prepared at Clarence Park, near the sea front.
 This began in 1914 and continued until the last "festival" in 1996.
 Weston-super-Mare Cricket Club play at Devonshire Park Ground.

-The town is well known amongst motocross enthusiasts for staging the Weston beach race every autumn.
+The town is well known amongst motocross enthusiasts for staging the Weston Beach Race every autumn.
 In addition, races are also held for youth riders, sidecarcross riders and quad bike competitors.